Food and beverage stories

-“The first time we won single malt last year, everybody was stunned.
+“The first time we won single malt, everybody was stunned.
 They all thought it was a one-off, and they were saying ‘Sullivans who’?

 “So, it really surprised everyone, including ourselves, when we won the second award, and what that showed is our first award wasn’t a fluke.

 “To win it again, people must be thinking ‘ok these guys have got it together and they can make really good stuff year after year.’”